YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Exercise - Replication**

 Because replication builds on journaling, use the directory exDir created above.
-Enhance the shell script ydbenv to assign values to two more environment variables, ydb_repl_instance and gtm_repl_instname. ydb_repl_instance is the name of a replication instance file where a replicated instance stores information about the state of replication and ydb_repl_instance is the name of an instance – in this case, dummy, but we will change it as we create copies of the instances.
+Enhance the shell script ydbenv to assign values to two more environment variables, gtm_repl_instance and gtm_repl_instname. gtm_repl_instance is the name of a replication instance file where a replicated instance stores information about the state of replication and gtm_repl_instance is the name of an instance – in this case, dummy, but we will change it as we create copies of the instances.

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ cd exDir ; cat ydbenv
-   export ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64
+   export gtm_dist=/usr/local/lib/yottadb/r1.20_x86_64
-   export ydb_gbldir=$HOME/exDir/gtm.gld
+   export gtmgbldir=$HOME/exDir/gtm.gld
-   export ydb_log=/tmp/yottadb/r1.20_x86_64
+   export gtm_log=/tmp/yottadb/r1.20_x86_64
-   export ydb_tmp=$ydb_log
+   export gtm_tmp=$gtm_log
-   export ydb_principal_editing=EDITING
+   export gtm_principal_editing=EDITING
-   export ydb_repl_instance=$HOME/exDir/yottadb.repl
+   export gtm_repl_instance=$HOME/exDir/yottadb.repl
    export gtm_repl_instname=dummy
-   export ydb_routines="$HOME/exDir* $ydb_dist/libyottadbutil.so"
+   export gtmroutines="$HOME/exDir* $gtm_dist/libyottadbutil.so"
-   mkdir -p $ydb_tmp
+   mkdir -p $gtm_tmp
-   alias mumps=$ydb_dist/mumps
+   alias mumps=$gtm_dist/mumps
-   alias mupip=$ydb_dist/mupip
+   alias mupip=$gtm_dist/mupip

 Turn on replication and journaling (remember to source ydbenv to set the environment variables first)